Advancing from Radiology Tech to Healthcare Administrator

 Debbi Lehner: Radiology is one of the more extensive technologies in the hospital, so that is a logical progression, to be more on the management side.

 Both Hickey and Lehner see the sky is the limit for someone who is interested in radiological technology.
-While both of these women have chosen to pursue master's [Short Code Error: type value must be either online or ground], a radiographer with a bachelor's can look forward to a challenging and varied career.
+While both of these women have chosen to pursue master’s [degrees], a radiographer with a bachelor’s can look forward to a challenging and varied career.

-Debbi Lehner: Generally, the expectation is that you work as a technologist for a bit, so that that you get the feel of [Short Code Error: type value must be either online or ground] in a department.
+Debbi Lehner: Generally, the expectation is that you work as a technologist for a bit, so that that you get the feel of [working] in a department.
 You could work as a general radiographer.
 You could go on and get some specialty training for other areas.
-There are a lot of different paths that you can take with a bachelor's in radiography.
+There are a lot of different paths that you can take with a bachelor’s in radiography.

 Whichever path is chosen, it promises to be one on the cutting edge of technology.
 Advancing from a radiology tech by getting a Masters degree can really improve your salary if you move into Health Administration.
 We have detailed pages showing the kind of salaries you could expect in a similar job on this site, make sure to check it out.